acidicneko/ArruBot/README.md

 # ArruBot
 A Discord Bot written in Java.

-> Bot from a cat lover UwU who thinks about his cat 24/7
+> Bot from a cat lover who thinks about his cat 24/7
 ---

 <div id="top"></div>